TIBCOSoftware/snappydata/docs/monitoring/configure_high_availability.md

 Configure in-memory high availability for your partitioned table by specifying the number of secondary copies you want to maintain REDUNDANCY clause of [CREATE TABLE](../reference/sql_reference/create-table.md#redundancy).

 ## Configure Redundancy Zones for Members
-Group members into redundancy zones so that SnappyData places redundant data copies in different zones.
+Group members into redundancy zones so that TIBCO ComputeDB places redundant data copies in different zones.

 Understand how to set a member's **gemfirexd.properties** settings.
 [See Configuration Properties](../reference/configuration_parameters/config_parameters.md).
 Group the datastore members that host partitioned tables into redundancy zones by using the setting [redundancy-zone](../reference/configuration_parameters/redundancy-zone.md).